The-MAS-Network/TheSolution/ubongJacobSubmission/README.md

     VITE_CRYPTO_JS_ENCRYPTION_KEY is a value used for encryption of some details on the frontend you can change them to your own keys of choice

-    VITE_APP_BACKEND_BASE_URL: This is a url to the backend you can use http://localhost:8080 but make sure that your backend is running on that port or alternatively you can use the live url in which I am using for the submission of this challenge https://the-solution.ubongjacob.dev/api
+    VITE_APP_BACKEND_BASE_URL: This is a url to the backend you can use http://localhost:8080 but make sure that your backend is running on that port or alternatively you can use the live url in which I am using for the submission of this challenge https://the-solution.ubongjacob.dev/api (NOTE: THIS MIGHT CHANGE OVER TIME.)

 4. Run the command `npm run dev` and your website should be live on http://localhost:5173 or look at your vscode terminal to find the development server link.